Purpose of funding

 - The purchase of resources to support and enhance specific pupil needs.

-- Nurture group activities and resourcing to support personal, social and emotional development.
+- Small group activities and resourcing to support personal, social and emotional development.

-- Free sessions to enable access and participation in exciting and innovative learning activities and experiences outside normal school hours through After School Club.
+- Free sessions to enable access and participation in learning activities and experiences outside normal school hours through After School Club.

 - Subsidised costs to ensure pupils have access to school visits to enrich the curriculum and learning.

-The impact of Pupil Premium has been withheld as the underlying numbers are too small and to ensure individual children cannot be identified, more detauiled information is held within the school.
-Children are doing well under the provision given.
+The impact of Pupil Premium has been withheld as the underlying numbers are too small and to ensure individual children cannot be identified, more detailed information is held within the school.
+However the Local Governing Body and Trust monitors that this is having a positive impact.
 Attainment gaps are monitored and interventions modified as necessary to ensure gaps are closing.

-For the academic Year 2018 / 2018 the school received £1622 in pupil premium and Early Years Pupil Premium.
+For the academic Year 2020 / 2021 the school expects to receive £5280 in pupil premium and Early Years Pupil Premium.

 The main barriers to these pupils achieving age-related expectations relate to building confidence and language skills, both written and spoken.
-These barriers will be overcome through the purchase of some equipment to support language, and in providing support from other adults both inside and outside school.
-In order to maintain conidentiality for the small numbers of children involved, further information will be available to the parents of children allocated funding.
+These barriers will be overcome through small group support from other adults both inside and outside school and will include the I CAN Talk programme and additional small group maths and literacy sessions.
+In order to maintain confidentiality for the small numbers of children involved, further information will be available to the parents of children allocated funding.